miemiemmmm/miemiemmmm/README.md

 - A string of apples 🍎 means that the tree is likely to be an apple tree 🌳, but it is not always the case.
 - Could be a basket 🧺 of apples hanging on a tree 🌳.
 - Could also be someone having picnic under the tree 🌳 with apple🍎, orange🍊, banana🍌, and grapes🍇.
-- But if a tree showcases apple blossoms swaying in the wind🌬️, young apples maturing under moonlight🌙, fledgling fruits enduring rain🌧️, and emits a rosy fragrance🌸, it's probably an apple tree 🍎🌳.
+- But if a tree showcases apple blossoms swaying in the wind🌬️, young apples maturing under moonlight🌙, fledgling fruits enduring rain🌧️, and emits a rosy fragrance🌸, it is confident to be an apple tree 🍎🌳.
 - This is also the same case for drug discovery.

 ```